Bira/octopus-carnival/_posts/2023-06-24-hells-rebels-3-part-3.md

 The same emphasis on etiquette from the Vyre banquet is present here, but here it makes less sense given the surrounding context.
-The Silver Ravens only get diplomatic/strategic benefits from thwarting the ambush if they _finish_ the encounter with more than 20 Masque Points.
+The Silver Ravens only get diplomatic/strategic benefits from thwarting the ambush if they have more than 20 Masque Points by the time the ambush starts.
 I guess this is supposed to represent the final impression left on the survivors about who is to blame for the massacre, but it feels odd to have the party save these people in a very obvious manner and not be recognized for it.
 I'd say that saving the heads of the noble houses at least should be more than enough to get them on-side for the next adventure, if that hasn't happened yet.

 If the PCs have been buttering up the nobles on their own initiative prior to this point, then the best strategic decision they can make is to break into the